See how sleep positions and mattress choices can influence and improve nighttime back pain, and why managing pain is important for healthy rest.

 Missing out on sleep can have wide ranging effects when it happens often.
-Chronic partial sleep deprivation is associated with cognitive impairments and worse moods, more anxiety and depression, more dangerous driving, as well as greater risk of diseases like obesity, heart disease, Type 2 diabetes, Alzheimer’s disease and more.
+Chronic partial sleep deprivation is associated withanxiety and depression, more as well as a like obesity, heart disease, Type 2 diabetes, Alzheimer’s disease and more.and worse moods, more

 All things considered, back pain is no small problem either for individuals who suffer from it or on a societal level.
 It can affect a person’s performance at work and their earning potential.
 It can affect relationships with family members and friends.
 It can affect life enjoyment in the short and long term, and create a costly healthcare burden.

 While managing back pain can prove complicated, there are a few lifestyle factors that can prevent or help reduce pain, such as being mindful of how you move during the day and how you sleep at night.
 If pain is significantly affecting your daily life, if you’ve experienced an injury or fall, if you have numbness or tingling, or if you begin having bladder or bowel control trouble it’s important to consult with your doctor.